Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 with her collection of large poodles and then there's a point in the movie

-And fragments of the asteroid fly in through windows and land in the soup and the magical properties of the asteroid turn all the poodles into drag queens.
+She's sitting around a table eating soup with her poodles who are all perched on chairs around the table and fragments of the asteroid fly in through windows and land in the soup and the magical properties of the asteroid turn all the poodles into drag queens.

-This sounds like the best movie ever.
+Fuck yeah, this sounds like the best movie ever.
+This is amazing.

 When we started this podcast, it felt like we had to do like everything ourselves, production, branding, marketing.

 It was a lot and I wish we had Shopify back then.
+We used Shopify to power our merch store.

-We use Shopify to power our merch store and made it super easy to launch and manage everything from designing the site to handling drops like the Air Segura shirt, which we all know flew off the shelves.
+It made it super easy to launch and manage everything from designing the site to handling drops like the Air Segura shirt, which we all know flew off the shelves, we can track orders, restock, and stay on top of it all without needing a full team.

-Shopify powers millions of businesses and handles 10% of all e-commerce in the U.S., from big names like Mattel and Gymshark to companies like us here at YMH.
+Shopify powers millions of businesses and handles 10% of all e-commerce in the U.S. from big names like Mattel and Gymshark to companies like us here at YMH.

 You can build a beautiful online store with hundreds of templates, create content with built-in AI tools, and run email and social campaigns like you've got a full marketing team.

 If you're ready to sell, you're ready for Shopify.
+Turn your big business idea into

 Want better sleep, more focus, a little boost in the bedroom, or maybe you just need to chill out because your stress level is currently at the screaming into the void status.

-If you're not sure where to start, their product find your quiz will match you up in under a minute.
+Whatever you need, Vaya's got you.
+If you're not sure where to start, their product finder quiz will match you up in under a minute.

-If you're 21 plus, check out the link to Vaya in our description and use code YMH to to receive 50% off free shipping on orders over $100.
+If you're 21 plus, check out the link to Vaya in our description and use code YMH to receive 50% off free shipping on orders over $100.
+And if you're new to Vaya, get a free gift of your choice.

 After you purchase, they ask you where you heard about them.
+Please support our show and tell them we sent you.

-Enhance your every day with VIA.
+Enhance your every day with Vaya.

-So we're in a kind of Priscilla in the desert kind of
+So we're in a kind of Priscilla in the desert kind of kind of thing

 now.